Contact your legislators to keep the early voting bill viable for this session.

 Additionally, no-excuse absentee voting has led to a significant increase in in-person absentee balloting.
 This forces cities that administer in-person absentee balloting to operate city halls as polling places beginning 46 days before Election Day, but the absentee ballots cannot be processed until seven days before Election Day.
 An early voting system eliminates many of the administrative costs of the current absentee ballot procedures.
 Many states have implemented actual early voting procedures for in-person voting and found them to be a cost-effective and efficient method to serve the voters.

-For early voting to pass this year, it must be heard in the House Government Operations and Elections Policy Committee by March 27.
+For early voting to pass this year, cities should continue to contact their legislators in the House.
 The House bills that would establish early voting include HF 1981 (Rep. Kelly Fenton, R-Woodbury) and HF 2036 (Rep. Connie Bernardy, DFL-Fridley).
-At least one of these bills need to be heard to be viable and move forward through the process, pursuant to legislative deadlines.

 The bill would establish early voting 15 days prior to Election Day through 5 p.m. on the third day before the election.
 Pending certification of statewide systems and voting equipment to administer early voting by the secretary of state, the law would be effective for elections held on or after Aug.
 1, 2015.